paulinejdavis/bank_tech_test/README.md

 ```
 As a bank account user
-I would like notification so I don't use my overdraft
+I would like a prompt if I'm close to overdraft
-I would like a prompt if I am close to exceeding funds in my account
+I would like to know if I'm exceeding funds in my account
 ```